 During the IM 147 test vehicle test personnel drive the vehicle on a dynamometer.
-The dynamometer resembles a set of rollers which the test personnel drive the vehicle on at different speeds to simulate city driving conditions.
+The dynamometer resembles a set of rollers which the test personnel drives the vehicle on at different speeds to simulate city driving conditions.
 A vehicle’s emissions are measured during the test and test results are expressed in grams per mile.
 Most gasoline vehicles made in 1981 – 1995 model years gasoline weighing less than 8500 lbs take the IM 147 in Phoenix.

 Steady State Loaded /Idle Test in Arizona

-Arizona requires the majority of 1967 – 1995 vehicles in Tucson and the majority of gasoline vehicles in Phoenix that are 1967 – 1980 model year and newer weighing more than than 8500 lbs to take the Steady State Idle/Loaded test.
+Arizona requires the majority of 1967 – 1995 vehicles in Tucson and the majority of gasoline vehicles in Phoenix that are 1967 – 1980 model year and newer weighing more than 8500 lbs to take the Steady State Idle/Loaded test.
 The test consists of running a vehicle at idle.
 Then, based on the vehicle’s class, it is then tested at a higher speed, a range between 25 to 30 miles per hour.
 The unit of measure for the test results is in percent or parts per million.

-On Board Diagnostics (OBD II) Test in Arizona
+On-Board Diagnostics (OBD II) Test in Arizona

 Arizona administers the On Board Diagnostic (OBD) test on 1996 and newer model year vehicles weighing less than 8500 lbs.
 A diagnostic computer in the car reads the vehicle’s engine operating data and analyzes the performance of the vehicle’s emission control systems.